Maths Curriculum Intent Statement

 With the support of the National Centre for Excellence in the Teaching of Mathematics (NCETM) we use Numberblocks to introduce number.
 There will also be an emphasis on understanding the ‘counting principles’ as a foundation to early calculation.
 We will build on these foundations to encourage children to explore mathematical concepts further and prepare them for KS1.

 We follow the ‘Maths – No Problem!’
 Scheme in KS1 and their mission statement – ‘We believe that every child can master an understanding and love of maths with the right kind of teaching and support’.
+We compliment this scheme with resources from White Rose Maths.

 In KS1 lessons we aim to encourage children to enjoy mathematics by developing their curiosity through fun, practical activities (incorporating real-life situations where possible) and problem solving, leading to a foundation for understanding which, in turn, will help them contribute to the world.